aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 }
 ```

-_Voilà!_ We have created our first gRPC service!
+_Voilà!_ You've created our first gRPC service!
 Now, we can use it in our component.

 ### Create the component